Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

-# improved-project-EaglecraftY-beta(v.0.1)
-(PLEASE DONT SUE ME Mojang/MICROSOFT!)
+# Improved Project-EaglecraftY Beta (v0.1)

+(*Please refrain from any legal action, Mojang/MICROSOFT!)

 ## What is EaglecraftY?
-**EaglecraftY**
-is the Next Generation of EaglercraftX(based Minecraft on 1.8.8) and Eaglercraft(based on Minecraft 1.5.2) created by **lax1dude**, it converts Java bytecode into javascript using **TeaVM**, allowing Minecraft to run directly in web browsers. unlike its predecessors, EaglecraftY avoids DMCA and copyright concerns by Entirely Original Assets.

-# core concepts:
-**Open Exploration/Open world**: crafting takes on New dimensions

-**Advanced crafting Mechanics**: -enchaments became more intricate

-**Quest-free/Advancements environment**: Quests?
-NOT HERE!
-EaglecraftY Embraces a Quest-free/Advancement environment.

-**improved Features**:

--**chat Reporting**: A robust System ensures a safer online space.

--**AI Moderation**: The team is Integrating AI tools for a Better player experience.

-# Monetization and Features

-- EaglecraftY is Available for a **one time purchase** of **$40.00 USD DOLLARS**

-- the design team at **Xojang Studioz ZB** has meticulously crafted **original assets**

-- Expect Features that diverge from Vanilla Minecraft, making EaglercraftY a Fresh Experience.

-# upcoming Developments:
-1.**COMING SOON**

-- EaglecraftY will initially launch as **web Browser Game**.

-- The team is actively working on overcoming challenges Related to **TCP connections** and other complexities to create a Fully functional game within your Browser.

-2.**New generation Seeds**
-- Exciting New Seeds await Exploration.

-3.**HOGLOG SEED**
-    -This Mysterious seed from the bedrock Editon of Minecraft adds intrigue.

-4.**Additional Entities***
-    -EaglecraftY plans to introduce **New entities** in future updates, enriching the gameplay experience.

-DMCA IS IMMORAL (if you try DMCA you will be in Real Trouble)

-THIS DOES NOT HAVE ANY 1.14 or 1.9.4 ASSETS

-Release Date: August 25th 2025(DEYLAYED AGAIN PUSHED)

-(okay People I dont know how to code with Java)
-*we will try to make it*
-using modcoderpack 928zip for the game

-a new redesigned menu

-# for Sometimes This was not developed for some time for a Reason
-First I need an official one Mcp928

-Second A Programing Environment (Visual Code program) (itopia Labs program)

-Third change some assets (using a different name called Xojang! (plus I am the Ceo of the creation of the Company) I will try Mimicking the Mojang Loading Screen

-Programing Langauges:
-Javascript,java,html5
-to compile it into the Teavm

-# THIS REPO DOES NOT CONTAIN:
-- the Source files of Minecraft 1.14 or 1.9.4
-- Assets (of Minecraft  1.14 or 1.9.4)

-# THIS REPO DOES INCLUDE:
-- LWJGL code for Emulation for Key input(and other connections)
-- WebSockets Secure(wss://) connections
-- without owning a copy of Minecraft/EaglercraftY

-# DEVELOPMENT Team:

-Developer-lfierro743
-(other developers will Help me)

-© Xojang Studioz ZB 2024-2025 All rights Reserved
+**EaglecraftY** marks the Next Generation of EaglercraftX (based on Minecraft 1.8.8) and Eaglercraft (based on Minecraft 1.5.2), innovated by **lax1dude**.
+This rendition converts Java bytecode into JavaScript using **TeaVM**, enabling Minecraft to seamlessly run in web browsers.
+Diverging from its predecessors, EaglecraftY boasts entirely original assets, steering clear of DMCA and copyright concerns.

+# Core Concepts:
+**Open Exploration/Open World**: Crafting unfolds into new dimensions.

+**Advanced Crafting Mechanics**: Enchantments evolve into intricacy.

+**Quest-Free/Advancements Environment**: Quests?
+Not here!
+EaglecraftY embraces a quest-free/advancement environment.

+**Improved Features**:

+- **Chat Reporting**: A robust system ensures a safer online space.

+- **AI Moderation**: Integration of AI tools enhances the player experience.

+# Monetization and Features:

+- EaglecraftY is available for a **one-time purchase** of **$40.00 USD**.

+- Meticulously crafted **original assets** by the design team at **Xojang Studioz ZB**.

+- Expect features diverging from Vanilla Minecraft, promising a fresh experience.

+# Upcoming Developments:

+1. **COMING SOON**:

+   - EaglecraftY will debut as a **web browser game**.

+   - The team actively tackles challenges related to **TCP connections** and other complexities for a fully functional in-browser experience.

+2. **New Generation Seeds**:

+   - Exciting new seeds await exploration.

+3. **HOGLOG SEED**:

+   - This mysterious seed from the Bedrock Edition of Minecraft adds intrigue.

+4. **Additional Entities**:

+   - EaglecraftY plans to introduce new entities in future updates, enriching the gameplay experience.

+(*DMCA is considered immoral; any attempts may lead to real trouble*)

+(*This version does not include any 1.14 or 1.9.4 assets*)

+**Release Date:** August 25th, 2025 (DELAYED AGAIN, PUSHED)

+(*Programming languages: JavaScript, Java, HTML5, compiled into TeaVM*)

+(*This repository does not contain source files of Minecraft 1.14 or 1.9.4, nor their assets*)

+(*This repository includes LWJGL code for emulation for key input and other connections, WebSocket Secure (wss://) connections without owning a copy of Minecraft/EaglecraftY*)

+# Development Team:

+Developer: lfierro743 (other developers will assist)

+© Xojang Studioz ZB 2024-2025.
+All rights reserved.